-The proposed amendments will make the Zoning Bylaw easier to interpret, thereby saving staff time that can then be dedicated to other applications and projects.
+The proposed amendments will make the Zoning Bylaw much easier to interpret thereby saving staff a significant amount of time.
+In addition, there will be fewer development variance permit applications allowing staff more time to work on other types of applications and speed up processing times.